-- Table 1: Theory X and Theory Y of development policy and paradigm change - Table 2: Prioritisation of SDGs in Ecséd, Hungary - Table 3: Prioritisation of SDGs in Madonie, Sicily - Table 4: Prioritisation of SDGs in Algarve, Portugal - Table 5: Prioritisation of SDGs in La Garrotxa, Catalunya
+- Table 1: Theory X and Theory Y of development policy and paradigm change - Table 2: Prioritisation of SDGs in Ág, North-Baranya, Hungary - Table 3: Prioritisation of SDGs in Pollina and Castelbuono, Madonie Park, Sicily - Table 4: Prioritisation of SDGs in Barlavento Algarvio, Algarve, Portugal - Table 5: Prioritisation of SDGs in La Garrotxa, Catalunya - Table 6 Prioritisation of SDGs in all four case studies

-1. Preface and Thanksgiving
+Preface and Thanksgiving

 This report details the process and results of the first phase of the "Community Catalysts for Regenerative Development" project funded by ERASMUS+ Key Action 2, under project code 2018-2-HU01-KA205-048031.
-The Participatory Action Research phase was co-designed and simultaneously implemented in four rural regions across peripheral Europe by four of the six project partners: Profilantrop Association (Hungary); Palma Nana (Italy); Projecto Novas Descobertas & Orla Design (Portugal) and Resilience.Earth (Spain).
+The Participatory Action Research phase was co-designed and simultaneously implemented in four rural regions across peripheral Europe by four of the six project partners: Profilantrop Association (Hungary); Palma Nana (Italy); Projecto Novas Descobertas & Orla Design (Portugal) and Resilience.
+Earth (Spain).
 In addition to the ERASMUS+ funding, this report is made possible thanks to the active participation of all those interviewed in each of the case study regions: